ms1901/Closest_points-efficiently-/README.md

 # Closest_points-efficiently
-Program two find the closest pair of points in a plane efficiently
+Program two find the closest pair of points in a plane efficiently(using divide and conquer)